Farmer's Guide to Sales and Use Taxes, Motor Vehicle Fuels Tax, Estimated Income Tax, and Withholding Tax

 2. Who qualifies as a start-up farmer?

-3. Does a start-up farmer have any special requirements to qualify for a farmer tax exemption permit?
+3. Does a start-up farmer have any special requirements to qualify for an exemption permit?

 The farmer intends to carry on agricultural production as a trade or business for at least two years after the exemption permit is issued;